LHebditch/scullys-film/fleshing-out-act-1.md

     - by doing these jobs, and doing them well they are eventually given more and more serious jobs within the organisation and become good friends.

-ultimately they become so close that the criminal asks the cop to dinner at his families where you see that when the crimal isnt peddling drugs he is in fact agreat fucking guy.
+ultimately they become so close that the criminal asks the cop to dinner at his families where you see that when the crimal isnt peddling drugs he is in fact a great fucking guy.

+So I guess by the end of act 1 they need to be real close.
+And i guess we need to be leading into the `big job` they go on.
+I think.

+---
+## What should the audience be thinking at this point
+- they're both crimnals
+- despite being crinminals they are both real good dudes
+    - so good that in fact they both seem like protagonists
+- the audience probs won't be ok with the `big job`  but they definately want our 2 guys to succeed